-- Telemarketing fraud
+- Telemarketing fraud;

-- Identity theft
+- Identity theft;

-- Lottery scams
+- Lottery scams; and

-- Home-improvement frauds
+- Home-improvement frauds.

-Employees of financial institutions are often the first to notice signs that fraud or financial exploitation may be ongoing.
 Seniors generally maintain a relatively stable pattern of income and expenditures.
 They may get a pension and social security check directly deposited to their account and may get dividends from stocks and bonds.
-Their income usually does not fluctuate as does younger individuals'.
+Their income usually does not fluctuate as does a younger individual's income.
 Their expenses are also usually stable and include rent, utilities, property taxes, or other regular payments.
 During financial exploitation, withdrawals are often seen in addition to the fixed expenses.
 Withdrawals are usually in round number amounts such as \$500, \$1,000, and \$5,000 and occur over a relatively short period of time.
-A senior's entire life savings are often withdrawn within a short period of time.
+A senior's entire life savings can often be withdrawn within a short period of time.

 When investigating these crimes, forensic accountants typically track the senior's pattern of banking for one year prior to the alleged exploitation.
-Large withdrawals can, of course, be made for legitimate purposes, such as an adaptation of the home to accommodate handicaps or a deposit on a retirement community home.
-Banks will often cooperate when the police, prosecutors or courts are involved and place an alert, restriction, or block on an account.
+Large withdrawals can, of course, be made for legitimate purposes, such as an adaptation of the home to accommodate physical limitations or a deposit on a retirement community home.
+Banks will often cooperate when the police, prosecutors, or courts are involved and place an alert, restriction, or block on an account.
 These measures can be taken with the permission of the senior, by action of the bank, or by court order.

-One very common form of financial exploitation is taking money from joint accounts of seniors.
+One very common form of financial exploitation is the taking of money from joint accounts of seniors.
 Often a friend, relative, or home care worker will put their name on a senior's joint account.
 This action gives the exploiter the legal right to take the senior's money out of the account without notifying them or asking their permission.
 It also gives them legal title to the account once the senior has passed away.
 Prosecution of this type of exploitation requires proof that the senior did not have the mental capacity to sign or did not sign the document opening the joint account.

-Another common form of financial exploitation of seniors involves the forgery of checks or credit card purchases, in which persons with access to the senior's check book or credit cards use them for their own purposes.
+Another common form of financial exploitation of seniors involves the forgery of checks or credit card purchases, in which persons with access to the senior's checkbook or credit cards use them for their own purposes.
 Again, prosecution would require proof that the senior did not possess the mental capacity to make the decision to sign the check or that the signature is a forgery.

-Professionals and others with the legal responsibility to safeguard a senior's funds may exploit them.
 In some instances, exploiters access the accounts of homebound older adults using ATM cards.
 Use of the card may have been authorized or simply not noticed.
 Detectives may be able to obtain films from banks to verify the identity of a card user.
 Excessive ATM or debit card use is a red flag for exploitation, especially since many older adults prefer traditional teller banking and do not use ATM or debit cards.